PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 ### Optical to Thermal Video Delay
-For some drone flights, the first frame of the thermal and optical videos may start at slightly different times e.g. 0.4 seconds different.
+For some drone flights, the first frame of the thermal and optical videos may start at slightly different times (e.g. 0.3 seconds different) and the optical and thermal videos will be slightly out of sync.
 SkyComb Analyst needs the videos to be time synchronised.

 The "Video delay (secs)" setting handles this difference and synchronises the videos.
 To tune this setting for your drone video: